 Mental Health T.O.

-Mental Health T.O.: Access for Infants, Children, Youth & Families (MHTO) is a referral service that connects young people up to the age of 18 and their families to the most appropriate community-based mental health agency.
+Mental Health T.O.
+(MHTO) is a referral service that connects young people up to the age of 18 and their families to the most appropriate community-based mental health agency.
 Our goal is to help those in need find and get mental health help as efficiently and quickly as possible.
-MHTO is done in collaboration with and is a partnership between Toronto’s 26 Core Service Providers.
+MHTO is a partnership between Toronto’s 26 community-based mental health agencies serving infants, children, youth and their families.

 MHTO’s Executive Advisory Committee